omnidan/asv/README.md

     $ asv latest

-Use or install the stable official release (_Note: Right now there is no stable version of atom-shell, this will use the latest release_):
+Use or install the stable official release (_Note: Right now there is no stable version of electron, this will use the latest release_):

     $ asv stable

-Install a custom or patched version of atom-shell from a zipball:
+Install a custom or patched version of electron/atom-shell from a zipball:

     $ asv custom 0.20.5-me https://github.com/atom/atom-shell/zipball/v0.20.5

-Install a version of atom-shell from source:
+Install a version of electron/atom-shell from source:

     $ asv 0.20.5 source